robertjd/express-stormpath/okta-todo.md

 [ ] Invalid grant needs to be presented as "username or password" [ ] Ensure that the two custom data import strategies will be populated onto the same custom data models and interfaces that we already have
-[ ] Registration error messages need better display to the end user [ ] Registration needs to map the user to the application
+[ ] Registration error messages need better display to the end user [ ] Ensure that cache regions are still working

 # Configuration assumptions